Travelling New Zealand: Your Ultimate New Zealand Travel Guide

 Aotearoa – New Zealand

-New Zealand has a lot of slang words also which can be a tunnel of confusion!
+The New Zealand language has a lot of slang words also which can be a tunnel of confusion!
 The kiwis love a good bit of slang.

 Capital of New Zealand